 Take a look at my list of trees, shrubs and hedgerow plants to attract bees.

 Create a Site for a Bees Nest

 Whether or not you are keeping bees, even so, you can create nesting sites for wild bee species.
 Bee nests are welcomed by gardeners who know they now have some of nature’s little helpers to pollinate the plants.
-Creating a bumblebee nest box can be difficult, although it is possible to do.
+Creating a bumblebee nest box that attracts bumblebees can be difficult, although it is possible to do.
+Try an upturned teapot or plant pot beneath the garden shed.
 Often the best course of action is simply to provide ideal surroundings and areas in which they might possibly create a nest.
 It is significantly easier to create a solitary bee house, and this can be achieved at a very small cost with a few hollow canes.

 Water and Mud!

 Bees need water for drinking whilst some bees, such as mason bees, use mud for constructing their nests.

 A cottage garden is usually a good bee garden.
 Cottage garden plants never go out of fashion.
 Humans love them, and bees love them too, and better still, a typical cottage garden border is full of great plants that attract butterflies and bees.
 In fact, many of the best plants for bees can be found in traditional cottage garden borders, and it’s possible to place a few taller wild flower specimens in the border too, such as cornflower, knapweed (actually a beautiful plant), teasels and foxgloves.

 Make Space for Herbs

 Many herbs are excellent bee plants, and of course, are enjoyed by humans.
 Rosemary provides a useful source of nectar during the winter, borage oozes nectar in the summer.
 Marjoram, chives, lemon balm and so many herbs are great plants for bees and butterflies – do take a look at my section about herb plants for bees.